aihe/game-of-life/README.md

 Then open "index.html" with your favorite browser.

-If you want to modify the game variables, modify the values present in the `/js/consts.js` file.
+If you want to modify the game variables, update the values present in the `/js/consts.js` file.

 ## About